GuidanceMantras/GuidanceMantras/README.md

 # text in gray
 @@ text in purple (and bold)@@
 ```
+### To-Do
+- Correct all the hyper link problems and add missing content of topics
+- Translation into Kannada and Hindi

 # My Thoughts
 ```diff
 - This web page is only for providing my expierence and knowledge to other people.
 I am not responsible for your any decisions/your any actions in your life based on this web page informations.